devmath/diametrum/README.md

-# Diametrum a cool jekyll theme
+Diametrum is a cool and simple Jekyll theme, enjoy it!

-we are under :construction: